mouseless/learn-nuxt/spa.md

 > [!NOTE]
 >
-> We named it as `build` not generate, because for us there is no use case where
+> We named it as `build` not `generate`, because for us there is no use case
-> we require both `nuxi generate` and `nuxi build`.
-Since `build` is a general
+> where we require both `nuxi generate` and `nuxi build`.
+Since `build` is a
-> term for building the application for production, we sticked with that.
+> general term for building the application for production, we stuck with that.

 ## Loading Page